-d.
+- d.
 If requested to perform a preaward accounting system audit on a contractor that has an active Government contract, the auditor should check the FAO's files to determine if prior work has been performed that will provide the contracting officer the information necessary to fill in the SF 1408 without the performance of the preaward audit (e.g., if a prior preaward or post contract award accounting system audit has been performed).
 If prior information does exist, contact the contracting officer to determine if the prior report will meet their needs.
 Additionally, if there are known system deficiencies or voucher processing problems, this information should be provided to the contracting officer as well.
 Auditors should not issue an opinion stating the design is acceptable for award when there are known deficiencies.
-If no information is on file, the auditor should proceed with performing the preaward as requested.

-e.
-A customer request for a preaward survey of a prospective contractor's accounting system should be started as soon as practicable.
+If no information is on file, the auditor should proceed with performing the preaward as requested. - e.
+A customer requested preaward survey of a prospective contractor's accounting system should be started as soon as practicable.
 An untimely response to such a request could delay the award of a contract.
-Acknowledge the request in accordance with 4-104.

-f.
-If the contracting officer also requires an assessment of the company's financial condition during the preaward survey of the prospective contractor's accounting system, refer the requestor to DCMA (see 14-302).
+Acknowledge the request in accordance with 4-104. - f.
+If the contracting officer also requires an assessment of the company's financial condition during the preaward survey of the prospective contractor's accounting system, refer the requestor to DCMA.
 However, in all audit situations, auditors should be alert to conditions which may indicate unfavorable or adverse financial conditions or other circumstances which could impede a contractor's ability to perform on Government contracts.

-5-203 Audit Reports
+5-203 Audit Reports \\

 Audit reports should be responsive to the specific needs identified by the audit request and in discussions, if any, with the requestor.
-The preaward survey report provides an opinion on whether the accounting system design is compliant with the criteria contained in FAR 53.209-1(f).
-Standard Form 1408 (SF 1408), is not compliant with the criteria contained in the SF 1408, or compliant with a recommendation that a follow-on accounting system audit be performed after contract award.
+The preaward survey report provides an opinion on whether the accounting system design is compliant with the criteria contained in FAR 53.209-1(f), SF 1408, is not compliant with the criteria contained in the SF 1408, or compliant with a recommendation that a follow-on accounting system audit be performed after contract award.
 The audit report should be appropriately tailored to the specific circumstances of the audit.
 Audit reports should also provide sufficient information (e.g., SF 1408 for the preaward) to support audit conclusions.
 Refer to 10-211.2c for guidance in presenting the Statement of Conditions and Recommendations, if applicable.

-5-300 Section 3 - Audit of Contractor Compliance with DFARS 252.242-7006, Accounting System Administration a.
-This section provides guidance for auditing accounting systems for covered defense contractor's compliance with DFARS 252.242-7006, applicable regulations and contract terms.
+5-300 Section 3 - Audit of Compliance with DFARS 252.242-7006, Accounting System Administration \\\